megabert/check-mk-plugins/multisite/local/share/check_mk/web/plugins/views/README.md

 # Hostgroup without acknowledged Problems

 This extension creates a new view.
 It's derived from the "Hostgroup Summary" an only filters out all acknowledged services and hosts, so you can focus on the new problems.
+Developed and tested on Check_MK Raw Edition 1.2.8p11

 ## Installation